 Skip to main content

-Koin now offer a new kind of DSL keyword that allow you to target a class constructor directly, and avoid to have type your definition within a lambda expression.
+Koin offers an autowire DSL that allows you to target a class constructor directly and automatically wire dependencies, avoiding the need to specify them within a lambda expression.

 For a given class ClassA with following dependencies: